 - Back-to-back communication – Potential customers should be able to send you back messages through emails, forms, linked social media pages and live chats where necessary.
 Forms should also be malware and spammers prone.

 - Compressed Images – One of the reasons most websites load slowly is because of large images that take long to download before opening.
-A well compressed picture gallery makes it easy for a website to open.
+A well-compressed picture gallery makes it easy for a website to open.
 Pictures should also have their own titles and ALT titles.

 - Security – An unsecured website is vulnerable to attacks and spammers.
 A good website should be well protected through passwords where necessary, SSL security certificates, and restriction to personal data access.

 - Reliable Hosting – You do not want your website to unnecessarily shut down or crush without valid reasons.
-A proper hosted site on servers that are always running could give you peace of mind.
+A properly hosted site on servers that are always running could give you peace of mind.